 Who Should Typically Choose the Old Regime?

-Salaried individuals who pay high rent in metro cities (claiming HRA), have active home loans (claiming Section 24b interest), and maximize Section 80C investments generally find that their total deductions cross the ₹3.75 Lakh to ₹4.5 Lakh threshold, making the Old Regime the more tax-efficient choice.
+Salaried individuals who pay high rent in metro cities (claiming HRA), have active home loans (claiming Section 24b interest), and maximize Section 80C investments generally find that their claimed deductions cross the breakeven threshold (which ranges from ₹4.5 Lakhs to ₹7.08 Lakhs depending on income, as derived in the arithmetic section below), making the Old Regime the more tax-efficient choice.

 Who Should Typically Choose the New Regime?